Toparvion/toparvion.pro/content/en/home/snowone.md

   label = "Twitter"

 +++
-This year the community-driven Java-conference SnowOne (in whose PC I have a honor to be) took place in the form of 2 events:
+On behalf of program commettee of SnowOne conference I invite you to become a part of this wonderful event at the following dates:
-* March 3 &mdash; student day
+* Mar 1, 2024 &mdash; student day
-* March 4 &mdash; SnowOne Lite conference
+* Mar 2, 2024 &mdash; main conference day

 Hope to see you on SnowOne 2024!<br/>
 &nbsp;